oxcomposites/Initial-Validation/README.md

 1. Better workspace for layup, a flat large surface required due to fraying of the sheet.
 2. Sealed box to allow curing in living space.
 3. Disposal: Need to dispose of items in a more organised manner throughout the process in a specific bag or equivalent.
+4. Make some mould release wedges on a 3D printer